votranhuonggiang1904/ETHUSD_Trading_Strategy/README.md

-## Project Overview

-This notebook demonstrates how a rule-based trading strategy can be designed under realistic market assumptions, explicitly accounting for key characteristics of financial time-series such as non-IID behavior, volatility clustering, and regime shifts.

-Rather than maximizing in-sample performance, the strategy emphasizes robustness, interpretability, and economic intuition.
+# ETHUSDT Trading Strategy

+The notebook implements and evaluates a full ETHUSDT trading strategy using 30-minute OHLCV data, covering the entire workflow from raw data loading and feature engineering to strategy design, backtesting, risk analysis, and robustness validation.

 ---

-## Data & Feature Engineering
+## Data and Features

+### Data Preparation

-- Loads `ETHUSDT.csv` containing timestamped open, high, low, close, and volume data
+- Loads `ETHUSDT.csv` containing timestamp, open, high, low, close, and volume data
-- Sorts observations chronologically, checks data integrity, and computes descriptive statistics
+- Sorts the data chronologically to preserve time-ordering
-- Transforms raw prices into more stationary representations (log returns and volatility-adjusted features)
+- Checks for missing values and data consistency
+- Computes basic descriptive statistics to understand price behavior and volatility characteristics

-### Feature Construction
+### Feature Engineering

-Features are constructed using TA-Lib and custom transformations to capture different market dimensions:
+A wide range of technical and statistical features is constructed using TA-Lib and custom transformations, including:

-- **Trend features**: SMA/EMA across multiple horizons, moving-average slopes, distance to long-term trend
+- **Trend indicators**:
+  Simple and exponential moving averages (SMAs and EMAs) across multiple horizons to capture short-, medium-, and long-term trends

+- **Momentum indicators**:
-- **Momentum features**: MACD, RSI (multiple windows), Stochastic Oscillator, Rate of Change, Momentum
+  MACD, multiple RSI windows, Stochastic Oscillator, Rate of Change (ROC), and momentum indicators to measure trend strength and continuation

+- **Volatility indicators**:
-- **Volatility features**: ATR, Bollinger Bands, rolling volatility measures
+  Bollinger Bands, Average True Range (ATR), rolling volatility, and return-based volatility measures

+- **Volume-based indicators**:
+  Volume moving averages and On-Balance Volume (OBV) to capture participation and confirmation effects

-- **Volume features**: Volume moving averages, OBV, volume change ratios
+- **Custom features**:
-- **Custom features**: Normalized distances to moving averages and Bollinger Bands
+  Normalized distances of price to moving averages and Bollinger Bands, as well as return-based and volatility-adjusted features

-These features are designed to reflect trend persistence, momentum strength, volatility regimes, and market participation, rather than raw price levels.
+These features are designed to represent different dimensions of market behavior rather than raw price levels.

 ---

-## Strategy Design & Trading Logic
+## Strategy Logic

+### Strategy Structure

-The strategy is implemented as an `AdvancedETHStrategy` (Backtesting.py style) with configurable parameters for:
+The trading logic is implemented as an `AdvancedETHStrategy` following the Backtesting.py framework.
+The strategy is parameterized by:

-- Moving-average horizons
+- Moving-average periods
-- RSI thresholds
+- RSI threshold levels
 - ATR-based stop-loss and take-profit multipliers
 - Position sizing rules

 ### Entry Logic (Long-Only)

-Positions are initiated only when multiple conditions jointly confirm a favorable regime:
+Long positions are initiated when a set of trend and momentum conditions jointly indicate a favorable regime:

-- Short-term trend exceeds long-term trend (fast SMA above slow SMA)
+- Fast moving average above slow moving average
-- Price trades above the long-term (200-period) moving average
+- Price trading above the long-term (200-period) moving average
-- Momentum confirmation via RSI above a threshold
+- RSI above a predefined threshold
 - MACD above its signal line

-An optional mean-reversion entry is allowed when price touches Bollinger Band extremes within an established uptrend, capturing temporary pullbacks rather than counter-trend moves.
+In addition to trend-following entries, an optional mean-reversion variant is included.
+This allows entries near Bollinger Band lower extremes **only when the broader trend remains bullish**, aiming to capture temporary pullbacks within an uptrend.

-### Exit Logic & Risk Management
+### Exit Logic and Risk Management

-Positions are exited when trend or momentum conditions deteriorate, including:
+Positions are exited based on a combination of momentum deterioration and trend reversal signals, including:

-- RSI overbought signals
+- RSI entering overbought territory
 - Moving-average or MACD reversals
-- Bollinger Band exhaustion
+- Price reaching Bollinger Band extremes

-Risk is controlled through dynamic ATR-based stop-loss and take-profit levels, allowing exits to adapt to changing volatility conditions.
+Risk management is handled through dynamic ATR-based stop-loss and take-profit levels, allowing exits to adjust automatically to changing volatility regimes.

 ---

-## Backtesting & Performance Evaluation
+## Backtesting and Performance Evaluation

+### Backtesting Setup

-Backtesting is conducted using Backtesting.py with the following assumptions:
+- Backtests are conducted using the Backtesting.py framework

-- Initial capital: 10,000 USDT
+- Initial capital is set to 10,000 USDT
-- Transaction cost: 0.1% per trade
+- Transaction cost is fixed at 0.1% per trade
-- Exclusive orders to prevent overlapping positions
+- Exclusive orders are enforced to prevent overlapping positions

-Reported performance metrics include:
+### Performance Metrics

+The following performance statistics are computed and reported:

-- Total and annualized return
+- Total return and annualized return
-- Buy-and-hold benchmark return
+- Buy-and-hold return over the same period
 - Sharpe ratio
 - Maximum drawdown
-- Win rate and profit factor
+- Win rate
+- Profit factor
-- Average trade return and trade duration
+- Average trade return
+- Trade duration statistics

-The strategy is explicitly evaluated against the following objectives:
+The strategy performance is evaluated against explicit targets:

 - Sharpe ratio greater than 0.3
 - Annualized return greater than 15%
-- Outperformance versus buy-and-hold over the same period
+- Performance exceeding the buy-and-hold benchmark

 ---

-## Visualization & Trade-Level Analysis
+## Visualization and Trade Analysis

+### Visual Diagnostics

-The notebook provides extensive visual diagnostics, including:
+The notebook produces a comprehensive set of visualizations, including:

-- Price series with moving averages
+- Price charts with moving averages
 - RSI, MACD, and volume indicators
-- Equity curve and drawdown trajectory
+- Equity curve and drawdown series
-- Trade return distributions and win/loss breakdowns
+- Trade return histograms
 - Strategy versus buy-and-hold cumulative returns
 - Monthly return heatmaps
+- Win and loss distribution bar charts

-An interactive HTML backtest chart is generated for detailed inspection.
+An interactive HTML backtest chart is also generated for detailed inspection of trades and equity evolution.

-Trade-level analysis includes:
+### Trade-Level Analysis

+Individual trades are analyzed in detail by:

-- Win/loss counts and ratios
+- Counting winning and losing trades
-- Average and maximum gains and losses
+- Computing average and maximum wins and losses
-- Expectancy per trade
+- Calculating win–loss ratios and trade expectancy
+- Displaying sample trades
-- Examples of best and worst trades
+- Highlighting the best and worst trades

 ---

-## Robustness Checks & Risk Metrics
+## Robustness Checks and Risk Metrics

-To assess stability beyond a single backtest:
+### Parameter Optimization

-- Parameter optimization is performed over MA, RSI, and ATR hyperparameters using Sharpe ratio as the objective
+- Performs parameter optimization over moving-average periods, RSI thresholds, and ATR multipliers
+- Optimization objective is the Sharpe ratio
+- Reports the best parameter combination and the corresponding optimized performance

+### Walk-Forward Analysis

-- Walk-forward analysis is conducted with rolling train/test windows to evaluate performance consistency across time
+- Conducts walk-forward analysis using multiple rolling train/test windows
+- Collects Sharpe ratio, return, drawdown, win rate, and number of trades for each window
+- Visualizes the evolution of these metrics over time

+### Risk Metrics

-Additional risk metrics include:
+Additional risk measures are computed and analyzed, including:

 - Daily and annualized volatility
-- Sortino and Calmar ratios
+- Sortino ratio and Calmar ratio
-- Value-at-Risk (VaR) and Conditional VaR (CVaR)
+- Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR)
-- Rolling Sharpe and volatility
+- Rolling Sharpe ratio and rolling volatility
 - Drawdown statistics and maximum consecutive losses

-These analyses aim to distinguish structural trading edge from potential overfitting.
+These analyses are intended to assess strategy stability and distinguish structural performance from potential overfitting.

 ---

 ## Notes

-- The strategy is designed for research and educational purposes only
+- The strategy is developed for research and educational purposes
-- Results are sensitive to market regime and transaction costs
+- Results are sensitive to market regimes and transaction cost assumptions
-- No claim is made regarding future performance
+- No claims are made regarding future or real-world trading performance